 What is blood pressure?

 Blood pressure is the force of blood against the walls of your arteries.
 Your blood pressure will rise and fall throughout the day, but when it is elevated for longer periods of time, it is called high blood pressure.
-The medical term for high blood pressure is hypertension or also referred to as the “silent killer.”
+The medical term for high blood pressure is hypertension.
+Because hypertension rarely presents symptoms, it is also often referred to as the “silent killer.”

 What is the impact of high blood pressure?